 - The institutions and institutional contexts which shape sustainability governance (e.g. international governmental organizations, governments and private authorities of business and civil society, areas of limited statehood),

-- the normative foundations of sustainability governance (power dynamics, societal morals, organisational ethics, legal norms, principles of justice, inequality)
+- The normative foundations of sustainability governance (power dynamics, societal morals, organizational ethics, legal norms, principles of justice, inequality)

-- to the mechanisms that they deploy (e.g. rules, incentives, standards, principles, 'smart-mix' regulation, technological solutions)
+- The mechanisms that they deploy (e.g. rules, incentives, standards, principles, 'smart-mix' regulation, technological solutions)